EddyVerbruggen/Insomnia-PhoneGap-Plugin/README.md

 An optional errorCallback (second argument) will only be triggered if something fatal happened, preventing the plugin to work as expected.

+### Quirks
+[In this issue](#29) it was reported that on iOS the app would fall asleep after the Camera has been used, even if you previously called `keepAwake`.

+So to make sure your app honors `keepAwake` you have to re-run that method after the (any) Camera plugin gives control back to your app.

 ## 4. CREDITS ##

 This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).